rwinright/JS-Invaders/README.md

   * Green bullets are truthy
   * Red bullets are falsy

- ## For anyone looking to contribute
+ ## For anyone looking to contribute or just run the game

  1. Fork (or clone) the project.
  2. NPM Install to get the required node modules.